abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 twice.
 After the first couple of days observing them in their territorial and protective nature, I was reminded of how really foolish it is to have any sense of ownership around “my kuṭi.”
-It’s likely that their sense of possession is even stronger than mine to the point of aggressively defending their position.
+It’s likely that their sense of possession is even stronger than mine, to the point of aggressively defending their position.
 For them it is “their kuṭi,” not mine, and they are simply defending their territory against me.
 This is another reminder of the sense of ownership and control we have, the